thoughtbot/pester/README.md

 ## License

-PesteR is Copyright (c) 2015 thoughtbot, inc.
+Pester is Copyright (c) 2015 thoughtbot, inc.
 It is free software, and may be redistributed under the terms specified in the [LICENSE] file.